drivendataorg/zamba/README.md

 - Identify which species appear in each video
 - Filter out blank videos
 - Create your own custom models that identify your species in your habitats
+- Estimate the distance between animals in the frame and the camera
 - And more! 🙈 🙉 🙊

 The official models in `zamba` can identify blank videos (where no animal is present) along with 32 species common to Africa and 11 species common to Europe.
 Users can also finetune models using their own labeled videos to then make predictions for new species and/or new ecologies.